psaccani-dev/timeboxtasks/quickreview.md

             ];
         }

-        // Warning for low completion
+        // Warning for low completion rate
         if ($completionRate < 50 && $completionRate > 0) {
             $insights[] = [
                 'id' => 2,